kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 ## Architecture

-The following diagram represents architecture of the security in Compass:
+The following diagram represents the architecture of the security in Compass:

 ![](./assets/security-architecture.svg)